 - 1. Be able to mentor and guide people in spiritual and leadership development. - 2.
 Impact worship and ministry opportunities by possessing, recognizing and being sensitive to the anointing and flow of the Spirit of God. - 3.
 Possess the advanced knowledge and training necessary to provide leadership within the framework of the local church and outside the church. - 4.
-Understand the biblical concept of authority and the ministry of helps which will enable the student to effectively work within a pastoral staff. - 5.
+Understand the biblical concept of authority and the ministry of helps, which will enable the student to effectively work within a pastoral staff. - 5.
 Have the skills to administrate a local church/ministry situation using various means so that people will grow in Christ. - 6.
 Further develop their skills of communication in various areas in order to effectively minister in various settings using the five-fold ministry gifting.

 General Education - 24 Credit Hours

 COM101 Foundation in Communication 3 hrs.

 ENG101 English Composition I 3 hrs.

 ENG201 English Composition II 3 hrs.

 GEN101 Success in College P/F

 MAT201 Intro to Business Mathematics 3 hrs.

 SOC299 Capstone Course 3 hrs.

+TBD Arts/Humanities/Literature 3 hrs.

 TBD Social Science Elective 3 hrs.

-TBD Arts/Humanities/Literature 3 hrs

-TBD Natural Science/Applied Science 3 hrs.
+SCI101 Environmental Science 3 hrs.

+Bible and Theology - 12 Credit Hours

 BIB101 Old Testament History 3 hrs.

 BIB103 New Testament History 3 hrs.

 BIB105 Bible Study Methods 3 hrs.

 BIB201 Life of Christ 3 hrs.

 BIB204 Gospel of John 3 hrs.

 BIB205 Acts 3 hrs.

 THE101 Theology I 3 hrs.

 THE102 Theology II 3 hrs.

-THE301 Pneumatology 3 hrs.